RafaelAmauri/Image-Studio/README.md

 After a **Base Hue** is specified, a **color palette for that Hue will be created on-the-fly**.

-It's also possible to specify a hue range.
+It's also possible to specify a **Hue Range**.
 This controls how much the available hues in the color palette can deviate from the Base Hue.
 For more information, read the Wiki!

 Some examples: